 That’s because music is so much fun, and so rewarding that it never gets old.
 If you treat it like the gift it is, and go it with anticipation, never in drudgery, you’ll be amazed at the bond you’ll create.

 As for what to play, that’s also up to you.
 Got a favorite song?
 Google it with “how to play…” in front of the title.
 You’ll find hundreds of websites and YouTube videos showing you how to play it.

 Especially when you’re first beginning, just learn songs you like.
 Don’t try to play something you hate but someone else recommends.
 Life’s too short.
 Investigate what you’re interested in and you’ll have an absolute blast!

 One guitarist that I’ve always looked up to and is still, in my opinion, the best guitarist alive today, is Phil Keaggy.

 I’ve seen him play countless types of music: rock, classical, country, roots, medieval, pop… and he not only plays them adequately, he excels in each of them!

 “There are times when I am able to free myself from concerns about technique, and suddenly my spirit soars and the music just ﬂows through my hands spontaneously.
 That comes with living with the guitar for a long time.”

 Take it from my hero Phil and I: enrich yourself with quality and quantity time with your new axe.
-As I often tell my students, you won’t have to try to be good at your instrument.
-If you spend time with it, exploring and attempting what inspires you, you simply will be!
+Do so, and you won’t have to try to be good at your instrument – you will simply become so.